Technologicat/unpythonic/doc/macros.md

       ...
 ```

-**NOTE**: In MacroPy, there sometimes were [differences](https://github.com/azazel75/macropy/issues/21) between the behavior of the single-line and multi-line invocation format, but in `mcpyrate`, they should behave the same.
+In MacroPy (which was used up to v0.14.3), there sometimes were [differences](https://github.com/azazel75/macropy/issues/21) between the behavior of the single-line and multi-line invocation format, but in `mcpyrate` (which is used by v0.15.0 and later), they should behave the same.

 With `mcpyrate`, there is still [a minor difference](https://github.com/Technologicat/mcpyrate/issues/3) if there are at least three nested macro invocations, and a macro is scanning the tree for another macro invocation; then the tree looks different depending on whether the single-line or the multi-line format was used.
 The differences in that are as one would expect knowing [how `with` statements look like](https://greentreesnakes.readthedocs.io/en/latest/nodes.html#With) in the Python AST.
 The reason the difference manifests only for three or more macro invocations is that `mcpyrate` pops the macro that is being expanded before it hands over the tree to the macro code; hence if there are only two, the inner tree will have only one "context manager" in its `with`.